-Today, we encompass a 550-acre main campus on Spencer Hill with a complex of eight buildings plus an observatory and planetarium.
-We've also expanded our vision to provide services at a variety of off-campus sites in Elmira, Corning, Big Flats; and throughout Steuben, Chemung, and Schuyler counties.
+SUNY Corning Community College encompasses a 550-acre main campus on Spencer Hill with a complex of eight buildings plus an observatory and planetarium.
+We've also expanded our vision to provide services at a variety of off-campus sites, including the Academic Workforce & Development Center and the Health Education Center.

 - Corning Community College offers over 40 programs ranging from the traditional liberal arts and sciences to the emerging new technologies.
 The College offers associate degrees in Arts, Science, Applied Science, and Occupational Studies, and Certificates.

-- The College has approximately 50 articulation agreements in place permitting seamless transfers to top-ranked regional institutions like Syracuse University, SUNY Brockport, Buffalo State, Elmira College, Binghamton University, and Cornell.
+- The College has approximately 50 articulation agreements in place permitting seamless transfers to top-ranked regional institutions like St. John Fisher College, University at Binghamton, Syracuse University, SUNY Brockport, Buffalo State, Elmira College, Binghamton University, and Cornell.

-- Of Corning Community College’s degree-seeking students, approximately 58% enroll in transfer programs.
+- Of SUNY Corning Community College’s degree-seeking students, approximately half enroll in transfer programs.

-- Corning Community College graduates have made significant contributions in a diversity of careers including medicine, engineering, government, law, education, finance, and others.
+- SUNY Corning Community College graduates have made significant contributions in a diverse range of careers including medicine, engineering, government, law, education, finance, and others.

-Corning Community College is a member of the State University of New York (SUNY), and is accredited by the Middle States Association of Colleges and Schools and the Accrediting Commission for Education in Nursing, Inc. (ACEN).
+SUNY Corning Community College is a member of the State University of New York (SUNY) and is accredited by the Middle States Association of Colleges and Schools and the Accrediting Commission for Education in Nursing, Inc. (ACEN).